atc0005/brick/README.md

 ## Project home

-See [our GitHub repo](https://github.com/atc0005/brick) for the latest code, to file an issue or submit improvements for review and potential inclusion into the project.
+See [our GitHub repo][repo-url] for the latest code, to file an issue or submit improvements for review and potential inclusion into the project.

 ## Status